Digbabby/stswebsite.github.io/_pages/04biotech.md

 - **Human Missions to Mars** – NASA and SpaceX aim to send astronauts to Mars soon.
 - **Lunar Colonization** – Efforts to establish a long-term human presence on the Moon.
 - **Space Tourism** – Companies like Virgin Galactic offer commercial suborbital space flights.
-- **As space exploration advances**, responsible and sustainable efforts will shape a promising future for humanity.
+- **As space exploration advances,** responsible and sustainable efforts will shape a promising future for humanity.

 ---

 ### 📌 Summary